sreejith-ps/RetailStore/README.md

 ## How to run :
 In command line, go to the folder where jar file is located and run "java -jar RetailWebStore-0.0.1-SNAPSHOT.jar"

-or import to eclipse as maven project and run Billing.java as Java application Input values as per the directions given and the result will be printed in console.
+or import to eclipse as maven project and run Billing.java as Java application.

+Input values as per the directions given and the result will be printed in console.

 ## How to run JUnit: